 matter and other small, flammable items.
 On rainy conditions

-Always leaving enough space between them for the fire to
+- Always leaving enough space between wooden branches for the fire to

 flames - embers only & windy conditions are non-existent.

 - When breaking camp or leaving camp for more than a few minutes

 make sure to drown your fire completely out.
 Poor water all over

 it, until no sizzling sound can be heard.
 The old left over

 water at the bottom of the ice chest works great for this.

 Do not create a back yard campfire unless you know the weather forecast, and have an abundant water source.
 Make sure permitted to do have a fire.
 Many towns and cities do not allow backyard campfires or even dooryard burning, referred to as BURN PILES.

 Prescribed fires or 'controlled burns' by National Forest & Park Services help keep the underlying brush fuel down to a minimum; which helps the forest with carbon in the soil and for decreasing

 Learn all you need to know about fire wood.